Why Most People Never Escape Mediocrity (Even When They Try)

 - Make short-term progress

-- Then slowly drift back into old patterns
+- Then slowly slip back into old patterns

-Without changing the deeper systems behind behavior, motivation simply isn’t enough to escape mediocrity long term.
+Without changing the deeper systems that drive behavior, motivation simply isn’t enough to help you escape mediocrity over the long term.

 3. Comfort Feels Like Progress (Even When It Isn’t)